-$$\gamma_i = \begin{cases} c{\text{spread variation}} & \text{if } \sigma_i \neq 0 \text{ (short or long spread)} \\ 0 & \text{otherwise} \end{cases}$$ directly from long to short or vice versa, e.g., a definition such as
+$\gamma_i = \begin{cases} c{\text{spread variation}}, & \text{if } \sigma_i \neq 0 \text{ (short or long spread)} \\ 0, & \text{otherwise.} \end{cases}$

-More complex definitions for γ_i are possible, for example, by providing different constraints for long and short spreads and by adding some extra costs if the sequence changes
+More complex definitions for γ_i are possible, for example, by providing different constraints for long and short spreads and by adding some extra costs if the sequence changes directly from long to short or vice versa, eg, a definition such as

-However, at the moment the algorithm described in Section 4 uses the simpler definition from equation (6).
+However, at the moment, the algorithm described in Section 4 uses the simpler definition from Equation (6).

-3.5.
-Finding the minimum $\mathcal{F}(p, \sigma)$
+3.5 | Finding the minimum $\mathcal{F}(p, \sigma)$

-As mentioned above, given m breakpoints in a galley we have a total of 2^m possible partitions in P to consider.
-This makes a simple enumeration approach therefore clearly intractable.
-However, as long as the objective function used has certain characteristics we will see that the problem can be solved efficiently though dynamic programming techniques.
+As mentioned above, given m breakpoints in a galley, we have a total of 2^m possible partitions in P to consider.
+This makes a simple enumeration approach, therefore, clearly intractable.
+However, as long as the objective function used has certain characteristics, we will see that the problem can be solved efficiently though dynamic programming techniques.

-To successfully apply dynamic programming we need to be able to formulate the problem as a number of subproblems that share common subsubproblems, and it is necessary that the problem exhibits optimal substructure.
-By this we mean that an optimal solution to the problem consists of optimal solutions to its subproblems.
+To successfully apply dynamic programming, we need to be able to formulate the problem as a number of subproblems that share common subsubproblems, and it is necessary that the problem exhibits optimal substructure.
+By this, we mean that an optimal solution to the problem consists of optimal solutions to its subproblems.

-By solving the common subsubproblems only once and remembering an optimal solution for them we can successively build optimal solutions to larger subproblems as due to the optimal substructure we know that an optimal solution to a subproblem will only contain optimal subsubproblems.
-Thus we do not have to remember any of the non-optimal solutions to subsubproblems, thereby considerably reducing the solution space to evaluate.
+By solving the common subsubproblems only once and remembering an optimal solution for them, we can successively build optimal solutions to larger subproblems, knowing that due to the optimal substructure, an optimal solution to a subproblem will only contain optimal subsubproblems.
+Thus, we do not have to remember any of the nonoptimal solutions to subsubproblems, thereby considerably reducing the solution space to evaluate.

-If we look at the pagination problem of finding $p \in P$ with minimal $\mathcal{F}(p, \sigma)$ for some given σ we can easily see that it can be formulated as a problem with overlapping subproblems and that with an objective function like the one given in equation (6) it exhibits optimal substructure.
+If we look at the pagination problem of finding $p \in P$ with minimal $\mathcal{F}(p, \sigma)$ for some given σ , we can easily see that it can be formulated as a problem with overlapping subproblems and that with an objective function like the one given in Equation (6), it exhibits an optimal substructure.